kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 Think of ways to make the sentence friendlier.

-Think of ways to make the sentence less offensive by replacing the sentence with more customer friendly terms.
+Think of ways to make the sentence less offensive by replacing the sentence with more customer-friendly terms.

 ### 7. Carefully combine the elements of your spiel back together.